 The Spanish language is unique because although many words have the same literal definitions, sentence context can change word meaning.
-With prepositions, placement in sentences determines their definitions.
+Unlike English, with prepositions, placement in sentences determines their definitions.

 Phrases With "a"